Melling444/Melling444/README.md

 # 💫 About Me:
-⚒️ I'm currently working on projects in ML.<br>🏫 I am self-taught and always looking to improve!
+⚒️ I'm currently working on personal projects in ML and looking for positions in Data Science.<br>🏫 I am self-taught and always looking to improve!
 I have a background in academia.<br>⚡When I’m not working, I enjoy gaming, sewing, and traditional archery.<br>

 ## 🌐 Socials: